 Once the act of bankruptcy has occurred, there are obligations and restrictions imposed on that individual.

 Bankruptcy is a legal process that provides protection to people who are unable to repay their debts or reach a suitable arrangement with their creditors.
-There are a variety of situations which could ultimately lead to bankruptcy.
+There are a variety of situations that could ultimately lead to bankruptcy.

 Where an individual is unable to pay all their debts or where they receive letters of demand, writs and/or bankruptcy notices from creditors, debt collectors or solicitors, bankruptcy proceedings may be brought against them.
 This is also the case where an individual’s personal guarantees provided for company debts are called up.